-For many filmmakers, the film festival acceptance is one of your biggest dreams realized – even now as more people share and stream content from their homes than ever before, the allure of the festival hasn’t dampened.
-Not for me at least, and I imagine many of you too.
+For many filmmakers, the film festival acceptance is one of their biggest dreams realized – even now, as more people share and stream content from their homes than ever before, the allure of the festival hasn’t dampened.
+Not for me, at least, and I imagine many of you too.
 The feeling of going up to the theatre, seeing your name and your film in the program, and most of all – seeing your work play in front of a real live audience.
-Not to mention networking with your fellow filmmakers and maybe even the chance to dare I say it, the industry movers and shakers who could finally help you get to that next level you’ve dreamed of reaching since you first set out to make your film.
+Not to mention networking with your fellow filmmakers and maybe even the chance to, dare I say it, the industry movers and shakers who could finally help you get to that next level you’ve dreamed of reaching since you first set out to make your film.

 But let’s face it – you know the reality.
 You struggle through writing your script, drag yourself through production and post, and finally pay your fee and submit.
-After what feels like an eternity of waiting, you get your ‘Judging Status Has Changed For ’ email from Film Freeway.
+After what feels like an eternity of waiting, you get your ‘Judging Status Has Changed For [insert film that is your baby that you bled, sweat, and cried for]’ email.
 And often (okay, almost always), it’s a “Thank You for submitting your film.
 We received many more submissions than we expected and…” well you know how the rest goes.

 Another rejection!
 All that hard work for naught!
-When you are new to submitting to festivals and the rejections keep pouring in, it’s incredibly discouraging.
+When you are new to submitting to festivals, and the rejections keep pouring in, it’s incredibly discouraging.
 I’ve been there myself.
-And I’m still there because every time you submit, whether it’s your first or your twentieth film, you will have to endure getting that rejection from everyone, from the top tier festivals to the local indie festival in its infancy.
-But there’s some good news for you – I made a bunch of mistakes when I started out submitting, and the team at Stage 32 graciously offered me this platform to share those mistakes so that you don’t have to waste your time and money like I did!
+And I’m still there because every time you submit, whether it’s your first or your twentieth film, you will have to endure getting that rejection from everyone, from the top-tier festivals to the local indie festival in its infancy.
+But there’s some good news for you – I made a bunch of mistakes when I started out submitting, and the team at Stage 32 graciously offered me this platform to share those mistakes so that you don’t have to waste your time and money as I did!

 Me at the Texas Terrors film fest